 Fly-tipping and general littering has a dangerous impact on the UK’s wildlife, with the RSPCA receiving on average 7,000 calls a year with litter-related incidents involving wildlife.

-The Great Plastic Pick Up campaign aims to encourage communities, schools, families and individuals to join together from 11 to 13 May to clean up litter in beauty spots, with a focus on plastic pollution.
+Previous campaigns run by Keep Britain Tidy include the Great Plastic Pick Up and Great Spring clean, which aim to encourage communities, schools, families and individuals to join together to clean up litter in beauty spots, with a focus on plastic pollution.
+Keep Britain Tidy organise various litter picks and cleans throughout the year at various locations nationwide – or you can even get help and organise your own. www.keepbritaintidy.org

-The Roadside Litter Campaign takes place from 12th to 20th May to raise awareness of littering in Scotland.
+The Roadside Litter Campaign takes place each May to raise awareness of littering in Scotland.
 According to the organiser Keep Scotland Beautiful, 82.8% of UK roads are impacted by litter, and this week long campaign has been backed by managers of the famous North Coast 500 in Scotland.
-The campaign encourages drivers to keep their litter in their car until they find somewhere to dispose of it properly.
+The campaign encourages drivers to keep their litter in their car until they find somewhere to dispose of it properly. www.keepscotlandbeautiful.org

 In July, charity Friends of the Lake District hosts the Great Cumbrian Litter Pick, which encourages Cumbrian communities to come together to clean up the beautiful county.
-To find out how to get involved visit here.
+This year TV presenter Paul Rose is heading up the campaign. www.friendsofthelakedistrict.org.uk

 The Love East Suffolk Campaign encourages volunteers to get involved and keep their environment clean and tidy.
-The campaign runs until May 31 and aims to reward individuals and communities who carry out voluntary litter picking.
-Register your litter pick via the website.
+The campaign runs until May 31 and aims to reward individuals and communities who carry out voluntary litter picking. www.eastsuffolk.gov.uk/waste/litter/love-east-suffolk

 The Animal Kindness Campaign encourages people to do their bit for wildlife by providing practical advice about what they can do to ensure that all animals are better protected and cared for.
 Whether it be picking up a piece of litter to prevent injuries, making your garden wildlife friendly.